schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r2.md

 ## Help

 Before I continue with more advanced indexing, a quick note on the help system.
-To get help on anything simply prefix `?` to the function for instance.
-To get help on the combine function we can use
+To get help on anything simply prefix `?` to the function For instance, to get help on the combine function we can use:

 ``` R
 ?c